lisaogeya/alx-low_level_programming/0x0D-preprocessor/README.md

-Header file that defines macro SIZE as abbreviation for token 1024
+Header file that defines macro PI as abbreviation for token 3.14159265359